WarlightProgramming/cslbot/COMMANDS.md

   specified using its name, like "1v1" if you have created a league called 1v1.)
-* **Args**: the arguments to pass to a command; either a single value or a comma-separated list (depending on the command type.)
+* **Args**: the arguments to pass to a command; either a single value or a semicolon-separated list (depending on the command type.)

 ## Commands List